imperva/mx-toolbox/performance-monitoring/README.md

 Download the latest files from the performance-monitoring folder.
 Within this folder are 3 required files:

 1. Download and copy the files into a new directory (/var/user-data) on the Management Server (MX):
-    - SSH to the MX, and create the following directory, which is the supported folder for running custom scritps.
+    - SSH to the MX and Gateway appliances, and create the following directory, which is the supported folder for running custom scritps.
         >`mkdir /var/user-data`
         `cd /var/user-data`
     - Download the following files and copy them into the the /var/user-data folder on the MX: